willphan1712000/will/README.md

-# This is my website for learning-integrated portfolio, I want to make a place for people to go for express their life and share their life to the world.
+## This is my website for learning-integrated portfolio, I want to make a place for people to go for express their life and share their life to the world.

-## Below is specific purposes for this project
+### Below is specific purposes for this project

-- 1. Give people environment to share their life as blog page to the world.
-This will help people choose their own life as reading others' blog content and make their own blog for their own life
-- 2. Use advanced technology to prevent non-educated contents from being uploaded to the application
-- 3. The application will integrate learning environment such as travel blogs, education blogs
+- Home page : this is where I put my experience on tech industry
+- Blog page : this is where I post every story and where people can contribute to the story ecosystem
+- Travel Collection page : this is where I post all my travel experience and where people can post their travel experience as well

+### This project is also aiming to create an environment where I share my tech skills in a interactive way, including all source code pushed on Github and other necessary resources

 ## If I received some feedback from you, it would be amazing for my project to be more well developed

+## Happy with this project

+You can connect to me at [Facebook](https://www.facebook.com/phanthanhnha123200/) [Instagram](https://www.instagram.com/phanthanhnha_0117/)